shopsys/shopsys/docs/introduction/how-to-set-up-domains-and-locales.md

 #### 2.2 Set up the url address
 Set the url address for the domain in `app/config/domains_urls.yml`.

+!!! note
-*Note: When you add a domain with the new url address on the MacOS platform, you need to enable this url address also in the network interface, see [Installation Using Docker for MacOS](https://github.com/shopsys/shopsys/blob/master/docs/installation/installation-using-docker-macos.md#11-enable-second-domain-optional)*
+    When you add a domain with the new url address on the MacOS platform, you need to enable this url address also in the network interface, see [Installation Using Docker for MacOS](https://github.com/shopsys/shopsys/blob/master/docs/installation/installation-using-docker-macos.md#11-enable-second-domain-optional)

 #### 2.3 Set up the application as "multidomain"
 Modify the value of the parameter `is-multidomain` in `build.xml` to `true` (this is the default value).